FUNCTIONS OF GALAXY NEXUS TOOLKIT V11.1.0 [GSM + LTE][7TH MAY 2013]

 Q. I want to send my phone back so I need to flash a stock rom and relock the bootloader

-2. Follow instructions on the first screen to install fastboot drivers (if you havent already done so)
+2. Install adb/fastboot drivers (if you havent already done so)

 Q. What is the difference between Nandroid and Titanium backup?